androidzin/default-workspace-generator/README.md

 Worspace Generator
 =========================

 This applications aims to help developers that works with Android Customization.
-It provides a easy way to choose your widget and shortcut application of Android HomeScreen.
+It provides a easy way to choose your widget and shortcut application for your Android HomeScreen.
 Using it, you easily generate your **default_workspace.xml**, file resposible to store homescreen configuration.

 To generate your file you just need do some steps: